Damages in Intellectual Property Arbitrations

 These issues of applicable law are not a problem with a dispute that relates only to intellectual property in one country – the natural approach in such a case is to apply the law of that country, although there is nothing to stop the parties from taking the unlikely course of specifying another law.
 Similarly, disputes that arise under an arbitration clause in an intellectual property licence or other agreement, even when the territory of the licence includes many countries, present less of a challenge from this perspective than multi-jurisdictional infringement disputes that are the subject of a submission agreement, as the applicable law under which damages are most naturally assessed in the former case will generally be the proper law of the agreement itself.

 There is a need for parties and tribunals in international arbitrations to be better informed about the variety of approaches to damages in intellectual property disputes adopted by different jurisdictions.
-This allows the identification of areas of similarity and of difference, and so will allow parties to tailor the best approach to the assessment of damages, especially if a tribunal faces a situation that does not compel one single approach.
-Given the vast amount of scholarship and case law that already exists on the US approach to the issue of damages for the infringement of intellectual property rights, this chapter seeks in a small way to redress the balance by outlining, at a general level, the different approaches to the assessment of such damages at an international level and under some of the legal systems in Europe.
-The chapter concludes with observations about certain approaches to the assessment of damages that are adopted in some jurisdictions but which, when applied in the context of an arbitral award, may give rise to issues of enforceability under the New York Convention.
+This allows the identification of areas of similarity and of difference, and so will allow parties to tailor the most suitable approach to the assessment of damages, especially if a tribunal faces a situation that does not compel one single approach.
+Given the vast amount of scholarship and case law that already exists on the US approach to the issue of damages for the infringement of intellectual property rights, this chapter seeks in a small way to redress the balance by outlining, at a general level, the different approaches to the assessment of damages at an international level and under some of the legal systems in Europe.
+The chapter concludes with observations about certain approaches to the assessment of damages that are adopted in some jurisdictions but which, when applied in the context of an arbitral award, may give rise to issues of enforceability under the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention).

-Although this chapter focuses on matters of substantive law, it should be noted that different jurisdictions will also adopt different procedural approaches to the assessment of damages and that an arbitral tribunal is not constrained as to which approach it adopts.
+Although this chapter focuses on matters of substantive law, it should be noted that different jurisdictions will also adopt different procedural approaches to the assessment of damages and that an arbitral tribunal is not constrained in the same way as a court would be as to which procedural approach it adopts.
 Arbitral tribunals have broad discretion on issues such as discovery and expert evidence, which, if not properly managed, can add significant delay and expense in connection with the assessment of damages.
 In addition, one can identify two other significant procedural issues specific to the assessment of damages.

-A related procedural issue can arise when the applicable law, as discussed below, permits the right holder to choose between an assessment of the damage that it has suffered as a result of the infringement and the benefit that the defendant has secured as a result of it.
-Both involve some measure of discovery on the part of the infringer, but whereas the former also involves discovery on the part of the rights holder, the latter does not.
-Accordingly, the courts in some jurisdictions require that the rights holder elect which approach it wants to adopt once liability has been established; however, because the rights holder will have insufficient information on which to base that election, courts in some jurisdictions can order a limited amount of financial discovery before the rights holder does so to enable it to make a more informed choice.
+A related procedural issue can arise when the applicable law, as discussed below, permits the right holder to choose between an assessment of the damage that it has suffered as a result of the infringement and the benefit that the infringer has secured as a result of it.
+Both involve some measure of discovery on the part of the infringer, but whereas the former also involves discovery on the part of the right holder, the latter does not.
+Accordingly, the courts in some jurisdictions require that the right holder elect which approach it wants to adopt once liability has been established; however, because the right holder will have insufficient information on which to base that election, courts in some jurisdictions can order a limited amount of financial discovery before the right holder does so to enable it to make a more informed choice.

 The TRIPS Agreement